Marta-Project/Welcome-to-Marta/Readme.md

-## Welcome to My Angular Project
+## Welcome to the Marta Realtime rail tracking app

-> I am your Readme.md file, you should probably update me.
+> This app will be able to track the Marta rail times in realtime, with a focus on the north-south lines!

 ## Usage